myselfscrum/kochessenz-recipes/content/english/post/002-03-27-barlauchpestopasta-mit-spinat-und-pochiertem-ei.md

   - vegetarian
 type: regular
 tags:
-  - wild garlic
+  - ramson
   - egg
   - pasta dough
   - spinach
 ---

 Schuhbeck's lasagna, which I'm planning as a main course today, seems very manageable to me.
-So I cut off a little pasta dough and produce a small appetizer, especially since it gives me a wonderful use for the first wild garlic of the season.
+So I cut off a little pasta dough and produce a small appetizer, especially since it gives me a wonderful use for the first ramson of the season.

 I produce the noodles from